 It offers parking for cars, buses, and lucky for us Rv’s.
 Overlooking the river are a number of picnic tables from which we ate our breakfast.

-Without question, this I-40 Welcome Center was one of the cleanest, and interesting rest stops we have made in all of our travels.
+Without question, this I-40 Welcome Center was one of the cleanest, and most interesting rest stops we have made in all of our travels.
+In addition, it offers a little bit of history.
+Learning is one of our goals during our travels.
+Therefore, this stopped offering us a number of great things.